René Velázquez Valenzuela: Shootout and death

 At 4:00 a.m. on 30 October 2016, Velázquez was killed in a clash with the Mexican Army in Las Quintas neighborhood in Culiacán.
 It occurred on Miguel Hidalgo street on the intersection with Esteban Flores and Alejandro Quijano streets.
-According to law enforcement reports, the Army was initially heading to Sanalona, a town in Culiacán Municipality, after receiving a report of armed men in the area.
+According to law enforcement reports, the Army was initially heading to Sinaloa, a town in Culiacán Municipality, after receiving a report of armed men in the area.
 As they were heading there, the Army overheard gunshots near the 9th Military Zone in Culiacán, and re-routed their efforts back to the city.
 Approximately 70 soldiers in at least 15 vehicles headed to the scene; two tankettes arrived later when called as reinforcements.
 After arriving at Las Quintas, the Army discovered that several leaders of Los Ántrax, including Velázquez, were at a home gathering.

 When they noticed law enforcement's presence, several members of Los Ántrax attempted to flee the scene in their vehicles; others tried to escape by running across the rooftops and yards of the neighborhood's houses.
 This caused panic among several neighbors when they overheard the gunshots.
 Velázquez and other gunmen decided to stay back and engage in a gunfight with the Army.
 The Army was able to neutralize the situation and kill three suspected leaders of Los Ántrax.
 Velázquez was killed by gunfire; his corpse was found covered in gunshot wounds inside a red armored Toyota Tacoma.
 He was quickly identified by security forces due to his particular physical characteristics: his beard and shaved head.
 The other two men killed were Jesús Rogelio Martínez Armenta (alias "El Chuy Piedra") and Gilberto Alejandro Simental Castañeda (alias "El Tilín").

 Intelligence reports indicated that Los Ántrax was in Las Quintas to provide security to El Mayito Flaco, the last of El Mayo's children that remained a fugitive.
 Authorities suspect that Velázquez and others decided to attack the Army to allow El Mayito Flaco to escape.
 However, Los Ántrax suffered three casualties, three injuries, and six arrests.
 The injured were José Carlos López Alanís (alias "El Cali"), Juan Carlos Aristegui Murillo (alias "El Toto"); and Jesús Javier Gómez Armenta.
 The Army's service team provided first aid to the wounded and filmed them in their efforts.
 Authorities also arrested Abelardo Salazar (alias "El 50" and/or "El 90"), Jesús Manuel Ibarra Chávez (alias "El Niñón"); and Carlos Meza González (alias "El Carlillos").